Meet the nofolks

 Fun fact: Emma is a black belt in Sanshinkai Karate.
 If security is ever needed at NOFO, we know who to call!

-Along with Jack, Maya is the newest addition to our NOFO family.
-She works as a hostess and waitress in our cafe, and is also a college student.
+Maya works as a hostess and waitress in our cafe, and is also a college student.
 Born in Richmond, Maya moved to Wilmington for middle school and has stayed in The Old North State since.
 Like her roommate Rianne, she is a huge fan of both dogs and the beach.
 In her free time, she enjoys reading Ken Follett thrillers and rooting on her favorite bicoastal basketball teams: the Los Angeles Lakes and Duke Blue Devils.